yuvaltimen/nintendo_bot/README.md

 **bluetoothctl D-Bus agent** - the daemon spawns it automatically at startup.
 If you ever see `Authentication Failure (0x05)` running nxbt outside the daemon, this is why.
 The daemon handles it transparently.

-**Wi-Fi/BT antenna sharing on Pi 4** - the onboard radios share an antenna.
-Under heavy BT traffic, Wi-Fi load can cause reconnects.
-Fix: use Ethernet and `sudo rfkill block wifi`, or use a USB Bluetooth dongle.
+**Wi-Fi/BT antenna sharing on Pi 4** — the onboard radios share one antenna.
+Under sustained Bluetooth traffic (agent runs, macro loops), Wi-Fi load causes BT drops → `nxbt state=crashed` reconnect loops.
+Two fixes:

+- **Ethernet (best):** plug in a cable, then `sudo rfkill block wifi && sudo systemctl restart switch-control`.
+Eliminates contention entirely.
+- **USB Bluetooth dongle (~$10):** get a CSR8510-based dongle, plug it in, then disable onboard BT permanently: `echo 'dtoverlay=disable-bt' | sudo tee -a /boot/firmware/config.txt && sudo reboot`.
+The USB dongle becomes the only BT adapter; Wi-Fi is unaffected.
+Verify with `hciconfig -a` (one adapter), then restart the daemon.

+See the `nxbt state=crashed reconnect loop` troubleshooting entry for diagnosis commands.

 **Long macros and reconnects** - if BT drops mid-macro, the endpoint returns `NotConnected` and the macro is lost.
 After the watchdog reconnects, re-issue it.
 Break long sequences into chunks wrapped in `pad.run_resilient`.